Konux: History

-Product
+Products

-The KONUX Predictive Maintenance System for Rail Switches is a software-as-a-service (SaaS) solution that uses IIoT devices and artificial intelligence to improve network capacity, reliability and cost efficiency.
-It continuously and autonomously monitors the condition of key switch components such as the track bed and frog.
+KONUX Switch is a predictive maintenance system for rail switches.
+It is delivered as software-as-a-service (SaaS) and uses IIoT devices and artificial intelligence to continuously and autonomously monitors the condition of key switch components such as the track bed and frog.
 The KONUX system provides infrastructure managers with a forecast of how the condition of the switches will develop over time, enabling them to prevent failures and optimize their maintenance planning.